tbal999/easysql/README.md

 # easysql - developed on 26th Sep.
-Easily work with SQL in go (for data analysis) with this!
+Easily import string data with SQL in go (for data analysis) with this!
 Currently uses the MSSQL driver: github.com/denisenkom/go-mssqldb But you can fork it and replace it with another driver (i think)